Summary |

 The standard song of Siberian Chiffchaff is much more varied and 'tuneful' than that of Common Chiffchaff.
 It rises and falls in pitch, with ascending modulations which are absent from abietinus / collybita song.

-While the presence of limited ‘fulvescens’ traits may well arise from fractional introgression, the West Siberian Plain lies beyond the normal breeding range of abietinus i.e. here tristis and abietinus are fundamentally allopatric.
+The West Siberian Plain lies beyond the normal breeding range of abietinus i.e. here tristis and abietinus are fundamentally allopatric.

-Thus, individuals with a given morphotype and matching mtDNA might yet harbour 'mixed' alleles (e.g. a tristis morphotype with tristis mtDNA may still harbour a proportion of abietinus alleles).
+Thus, individuals with a given morphotype and also matching mtDNA might yet harbour 'mixed' alleles (e.g. a tristis morphotype with tristis mtDNA may still harbour a proportion of abietinus alleles).

 Full trait data were available for only a limited sample but indicated mismatches between appearance and mtDNA were more likely in abietinus morphotypes than in tristis morphotypes.